 Attending the Job Centre

 You will receive an invitation for you and your partner if you have one to attend at the meeting at the Job Centre.
 This interview could be called a work search interview or a claimant commitment interview.
-The invitation could be by phone call, text, email or letter depending on the contact type you asked for on your original claim form.
-If you have chosen to be contacted by phone you need to ensure your phone is on during the day and try not to miss the call as if you miss the call more than once your application could be cancelled.
 It is important that you and your partner make every effort to attend this interview.

 If you can’t make the interview because of an emergency you need to contact Universal Credit straightaway and rearrange the interview.
 Their contact numbers are